BenSheridanEdwards/Makers_Portfolio/README.md

 #### Project Details:
 - [Battle (GitHub Respository)](https://github.com/BenSheridanEdwards/Makers_Battle_Challenge)
-- Technologies Used: Ruby, RSpec, Sinatra
+- Technologies Used: Ruby, RSpec, Sinatra, CSS, HTML
-- Skills Learnt: ...
+- Skills Learnt:
+  * How to build a simple web application
+  * How to follow an effective debugging process
+  * Basics of the web, in terms of request and response cycles between clients and servers

 ### Weekend Project - Rock, Paper, Scissors